symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

     option.
 For Doctrine PHPCR commands, this parameter is not needed as you configured the connection to use.

+To use the cache, install and configure the `DoctrineCacheBundle`_.
+Then uncomment the cache meta and nodes settings.

 PHPCR Session with Midgard2
 """""""""""""""""""""""""""